 Introducing NetVault Backup Plug-in for PostgreSQL 5

 NetVault Backup Plug-in for PostgreSQL: at a glance 5

 Key benefits 5

 Feature summary 6

 Target audience 6

 Recommended additional reading 6

-Installing and removing the plug-in
+Installing and removing the plug-in 7

 Installation prerequisites 7

 Reviewing the recommended configuration 8

 Installing or upgrading the plug-in 8

 Removing the plug-in 9

-Configuring the plug-in 10
+Configuring the plug-in .
+10

-Verifying installation of libpq library 10
+Verifying installation of libpq library

-Preparing the PostgreSQL Server to support continuous archiving and PITR 10
+Preparing the PostgreSQL Server to support continuous archiving and PITR

 Additional information for completing the archive_command segment

-Adding a database cluster
+Adding a database cluster .
+11

-Correcting invalid parameters
+Correcting invalid parameters .
+14

-Reconfiguring an added database cluster
+Reconfiguring an added database cluster .
+14

-Removing an added database cluster
+Removing an added database cluster .
+14

+Configuring default settings .
+15

-Setting default actions for error conditions (optional) 15
+Setting default actions for error conditions (optional) .
+15

-Backing up data 16
+Backing up data .
+17

-Defining a backup strategy 16
+Defining a backup strategy .
+17

-Reviewing the available backup methods 16
+Reviewing the available backup methods .
+17

 Supported backup formats for the SQL Logical Data Dump backup method

 Available backup types for the SQL Logical Data Dump backup method

 Backup strategy considerations

 Examples of backup sequences

 Performing a backup

 Selecting data for a backup

 Setting backup options

-Finalizing and submitting the job

 Backing up Global Objects only

-Backing up configuration files 24
+Backing up configuration files

-Restoring data 25
+Restoring data

-Selecting data for a restore 25
+Selecting data for a restore

-Setting restore options 26
+Setting restore options

 Setting restore options for a SQL Logical Data Dump

-Setting restore options for a File-Level Data Copy 29
+Setting restore options for a File-Level Data Copy

-Finalizing and submitting the job 30
+Finalizing and submitting the job .
+31

-Example of restoring an archived-based backup sequence 31